This activity will help students understand the basic properties of rocks and minerals.

 (One week prior to this activity make mock rocks and allow them to air dry.)

-Materials: 2 bowls, white flour, granulated salt, alum, water, red food coloring, blue food coloring, yellow food coloring, course sand, aquarium gravel (mixed colors) and egg shells or sea shells
+Materials: 2 bowls, white flour, granulated salt, alum, water, red food coloring, blue food coloring, yellow food coloring, coarse sand, aquarium gravel (mixed colors) and egg shells or sea shells

 - Mix 1 cup white flour, 1/2 cup salt, 2 tsp. alum.